nicolas-izquierdo/nicolas-izquierdo.github.io/index.md

 and [Political Science (B.A.)](https://www.uc3m.es/bachelor-degree/political-science) from the University Carlos III of Madrid.

-My research interests fall in the intersection of comparative and historical political economy.
+My research interests fall in the intersection of comparative political economy and judicial behavior.
-My work focuses on the political economy of democratic class conflict — how the competing interests of workers, firms, and the state shape institutional design, patterns of representation, and distributive outcomes.